tsbinns/tsbinns.github.io/CV.md

 <p style="margin-bottom: 30px">For the full list of publications, <a href="/publications">click here.</a></p>

 <p>
-  <mark><b>Binns, T.S.</b></mark>, Merk, T., Köhler, R., Chikermane, M., Dzaye, A., Vanhoecke, J., Faust, K., Schneider, G.-H., Kühn, A.A., Neumann, W.-J., 2022.
-Invasive mapping of cortico-subthalamic connectivity in Parkinson's disease. <i>Second Expert Summit on the Future of Deep Brain Stimulation</i>, Würzburg, Germany. <a href="/assets/documents/2022_DBS_Expert_Summit-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>
+  <mark><b>Binns, T.S.</b></mark>, Köhler, R.M., Vanhoecke, J., Chikermane, M., Merk, T., Pellegrini, F., Faust, K., Schneider, G.-H., Kühn, A.A., Haufe, S., Neumann, W.-J., 2022.
+Parkinson's disease: Invasive mapping of cortico-subthalamic communications in humans. <i>International Basal Ganglia Society Conference XIV</i>, Stockholm, Sweden. <a href="/assets/documents/2023_IBAGS-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>
 </p>
 <div> <!-- COLLAPSIBLE -->
   <button type="button" class="collapsible">View Description</button>
   <div class="collapsible_content">
     <p>
-      Building on our earlier work in the Interventional and Cognitive Neuromodulation group of Wolf-Julian Neumann, this poster shows preliminary results of the first-ever examination of cortico-subthalamic interaction in Parkinson's disease in different dopaminergic medication conditions using invasive recordings of subthalamic nucleus local field potentials and the cortex with electrocorticography.
-These early results indicate that further analyses may address fundamental issues regarding pathological frequency band networks in Parkinson's disease, as well as the mechanisms of dopaminergic medication on these networks.
+      Building on our earlier work in the Interventional and Cognitive Neuromodulation group of Wolf-Julian Neumann, this poster shows results of the first-ever examination of cortico-subthalamic interaction in Parkinson's disease in different dopaminergic medication and stimulation conditions using invasive recordings of subthalamic nucleus local field potentials and the cortex with electrocorticography.
+These results highlight pathological changes in cortico-subthalamic connectivity that are differentially altered by medication and stimulation.
     </p>
   </div>
 </div>